marcstringer/RC1692HP/README.md

 # RC1692HP

-This library can be used to communicate  between and Electric imp and a Sigfox RC1692HP via UART.
+This library can be used to communicate  between and an Electric imp device and a Sigfox RC1692HP via UART.
+This includes accessing the self information of the RC1692HP.

 To add this library to your model, add the following lines to the top of your agent code:

 ```
 #require "RC1692HP.lib.nut"
 ```

 ## Class Methods

 ### constructor(uart[, params])